College: Robinson

 Biography

-Toby obtained his BA in French and German from University College London, studying at the Sorbonne in Paris during his third year, and later took an MPhil from the University of Cambridge, with a thesis on aesthetic strategy and geo-politics in Franco-Algerian 'docu-fiction'.
+Toby obtained his BA in French and German from University College London, studying at the Sorbonne during his third year, and later took an MPhil from the University of Cambridge, with a thesis on aesthetic strategy and geo-politics in Franco-Algerian 'docu-fiction'.
 Toby has worked as a translator (also in Paris) and also studied in Germany, at the Universität zu Köln.

-In 2022, Toby returned to Cambridge as Crausaz-Wordsworth Scholar in the Humanities at Robinson College, where he is also the recipient of a Vice-Chancellor's Award from the Cambridge Trust.
+In 2022, Toby returned to Cambridge as a PhD candidate and Crausaz-Wordsworth Scholar in the Humanities at Robinson College, where he also holds a Vice-Chancellor's Award from the Cambridge Trust.
 He is currently Postgraduate Officer for the Society for French Studies, the foremost learned association for French and Francophone Studies in the UK and Ireland.

 Research